Skip to content

 The Role of Carers in Ireland

-A carer is someone who cares for a person who needs regular assistance because of an illness, disability or the inability to do some everyday tasks on their own.
-Family members are often unpaid as carers and can find they are looking after a family member, partner or close friend for long hours, often 24 hours a day.
+Family members are often unpaid as carers.
+They can find they are looking after a loved one for long hours, often 24 hours a day.
 Apparently, many family carers don’t see themselves as carers initially.
-As the role moves from providing a helping hand to becoming a part-time or full-time caring role, it often takes time for both the carer and the person receiving care to see that the caring role has developed.
+As the role moves from providing a helping hand to a part- or full-time caring role, it often takes time for both the carer and the person receiving care to see that the caring role has developed.
 It can often happen that carers don’t see the significance and importance of their role.
-Of course, it can also happen that carers feel they are under appreciated and their role is overlooked by others.
-Family carers often need the support of others, partly so they get a break and a chance to recharge batteries and partly for the emotional support too.
+Of course, it can also happen that carers feel under-appreciated and that people overlook their role.
+Family carers often need the support of others, partly so they get a break and a chance to recharge batteries.
+Partly for the emotional support too.

 Want to find out more about what care services suit your needs best?